-The ST 5121 controls one stage of variable-speed fans (Stage 1), one stage of constant-speed fans (Stages 2) and two optional stages of constantspeed fans (Stages 3 & 4).
+The ST 5220 controls two stages of variable-speed fans (Stages 1 and 2) and two optional stages of constant-speed fans (Stages 3 and $4 \ll \ll$).
+The last cooling stage can also be configured as a mist stage.